Cloud-Blaze/ai-context-vault/README.md

 2. **Generate a Personal Access Token (PAT):**

    - Go to [GitHub Personal Access Tokens](https://github.com/settings/tokens) and create a fine-grained token with `gist` permissions.
-   - Copy and securely store the token—it will be encrypted using Cloudflare’s WebCrypto API.
+   - Copy and securely store the token—it will be encrypted using Cloudflare's WebCrypto API.

 3. **Configure in Extension Settings:**
    - Open the Options page and paste your Gist URL and PAT.